• Skip to primary navigation

 • Tweet

-This hearts of palm crab cakes recipe is crispy on the outside and flaky and delicate on the inside with incredible flavor!
+This hearts of palm crab cake recipe is crispy on the outside, flaky, and delicate on the inside with incredible flavor!
+These tasty hearts of palm crab cakes are so good you should double the recipe.

 Hearts of Palm Crab Cakes Recipe on a plate served with rice, broccolini, vegan tartar sauce, and lemon wedges on the table.